HengPan2007/MethSig/README.md

 are defined as CpGs at which DNAme is statistically higher than the average DNAme of control samples (false discovery rate = 20%, Chi-squared test).
 Only CpGs with read depth greater than 10 are included in the analysis.
-RRBS data of normal samples are used as control.
+RRBS data of normal samples is used as control.
 An implemented function *makeHG19Promoters* can be used to provide promoter annotations of hg19 RefSeq genes.
-Users and define their own annotation.
+Users can define their own annotation.